UMN-Hydro/GSFLOW-GRASS/README.md

 The **Settings** file holds user-defined information that defines how GSFLOW is set up and will run.

-Use `settings_template.ini` in the 'Run' folder as a template for creating your own **Settings** File, which can have any name. **Boldface** options are required, and those that are ***Boldface and italic*** font is used to represent one of a set of options that must be given, dpeending on the value of a particular switch variable that is set.
+Use `settings_template.ini` in the 'Run' folder as a template for creating your own **Settings** File, which can have any name. **Boldface** options are required, and those that are ***Boldface and italic*** font is used to represent one of a set of options that must be given, depending on the value of a particular switch variable that is set.
 Each `*.ini` file includes:

 #### "paths" section